Ningbo: Qing dynasty

-Ningbo was one of the five Chinese treaty ports opened by the Treaty of Nanjing (signed in 1842) at the end of the First Opium War between Britain and China.
+Ningbo was one of the five Chinese treaty ports opened by the Treaty of Nanjing signed in 1842 at the end of the First Opium War between the United Kingdom of Great Britain and Ireland and China.
 During the war, British forces briefly took possession of the walled city of Ningbo after storming the fortified town of Zhenhai at the mouth of the Yong River on October 10, 1841.
-The British subsequently repulsed a Chinese attempt to retake the city in the Battle of Ningpo on March 10, 1842.
+The British subsequently repulsed a Chinese attempt to retake the city in the Battle of Ningpo on 10 March 1842.
 In 1861, the forces of the Taiping Kingdom took the city relatively unopposed as the defending garrison and all Ningbo residents fled except for the Jews and Persians; they held the town for six months.
 In March 1885, during the Sino-French War, Admiral Courbet's naval squadron blockaded several Chinese warships in Zhenhai Bay and exchanged fire with the shore defenses.

 Ningbo was also once famed for traditional Chinese furniture production, and western encyclopedias described Ningbo as a center of craftsmanship and industry.

-During the 1800s, Ningbo authorities contracted Cantonese pirates to exterminate Portuguese pirates who had raided Canton shipping around Ningbo.
+During the 1800s Ningbo authorities contracted Cantonese pirates to exterminate Portuguese pirates who had raided Canton shipping around Ningbo.
 The massacre was "successful", with 40 Portuguese dead and only 2 Cantonese dead.
 It was dubbed "The Ningpo Massacre" by an English correspondent, who noted that the Portuguese pirates had behaved savagely towards the Cantonese Chinese, and that the Portuguese authorities at Macau should have reined in the pirates.

 During the late Qing era, Western missionaries set up a Presbyterian Church in Ningbo.
 Li Veng-eing was a Reverend of the Ningpo Church.
 The Ningpo College was managed by Rev. Robert F. Fitch.
 The four trustees were natives of Ningbo, and three of them had Taotai rank.
 Rev. George Evans Moule, B.A., was appointed as a missionary to China by the Church of England Missionary Society, and arrived at Ningpo with Mrs. Moule in February 1858.
 His time was chiefly divided between Ningpo and another mission station he began at Hang-chow.
 He wrote Christian publications in the Ningbo dialect.

-Republican era
+World War II

-During WWII in 1940, between 80% to 90% of Ningbo's population fled Ningbo, leaving only the elderly behind before the Japanese bombed Ningbo with ceramic bombs full of fleas carrying the bubonic plague.
-According to Daniel Barenblatt, imperial planes loading germ bombs for bubonic dissemination over Ningbo was recorded on film in 1940.
+During World War II in 1940, between 80% and 90% of Ningbo's population fled Ningbo, leaving primarily the elderly behind.
+The Japanese bombed Ningbo with ceramic bombs full of fleas carrying bubonic plague.
+An outbreak of bubonic plague followed.
+Bacteriologist Huang Ketai reported that at least 109 people died from the plague in Ningbo in November and December 1940.
+According to Daniel Barenblatt, imperial planes loading germ bombs for bubonic dissemination over Ningbo were recorded on film in 1940.

-“It has been said of the Ningbo fishermen that, 'no people in the world apparently made so great an advance in the art of fishing; and for centuries past no people have made so little further progress.'”